whispir/api/source/includes/_users.md

 Access to use the Whispir API, Platform and its features is strictly limited to user permission set.
 One needs to have proper permissions to access all the features provided by the platform, and when using the API, have appropriate permissions to modify the user attributes of themselves or others in their company workspaces.

+> Invalid Permission Error
+> > If the API user account does not have the permissions needed to operate on an user account, the API will give a `403 Forbidden` response.
+So make sure the account has all the necessary permissions.
+Use Whispir Platform Environment URL given in the whispir.io apps screen to login and manage the permissions

 The Whispir API provides the /users endpoint to serve the purpose of managing the users of the platform.
 One can
+ - Retrieve users of a workspace
  - Add new users
  - Modify user status (except their own)
  - Modify user's information
  - Delete user

-An User ability to access the features is limited to the status he/she is assigned to.
-They can have only one status at any given point of time and the change of status is controlled by the "user state machine" The state machine follows the following tabulated rules -
+An User ability to access the features is limited to the `STATUS` he/she is assigned to.
+They can have only one status at any given point of time and the change of status is controlled by the "user state machine".
+The state machine follows the following tabulated rules -

 <table>
     <thead>